Coevolutionary Dynamics of Actions and Opinions in Social Networks: Introduction

-As the first key contribution of this paper, we build on the previous works in \cite{zino2020coevolutionary,zino2020two} and propose a novel coevolutionary model in which individuals make decisions and revise their opinions by interacting on a two-layer network, whereby they observe others' actions on an influence layer and communicate their opinions on a communication layer.
-The proposed framework is formalized within a game-theoretic paradigm.
+In this paper, we fill in this gap by proposing a novel coevolutionary model in which individuals make decisions and revise their opinions by interacting on a two-layer network, whereby they observe others' actions on an influence layer and share their opinions on a communication layer.
+The proposed framework is formalized within a game-theoretic paradigm, and unifies the fields of opinion dynamics and collective decision making, by encompassing and generalizing the French-DeGroot~\cite{french1956_socialpower,degroot1974reaching} and the Friedkin-Johnsen~\cite{friedkin1990social,friedkin2011social_book} opinion dynamics models, and network coordination games~\cite{Jackson2015,ramazi2016networks,young2011dynamics,montanari2010spread_innovation}.
 Specifically, individuals simultaneously update their opinion and action, aiming to maximize a payoff function that consists of four terms, accounting for i) the individuals' tendency to coordinate with others' actions observed on the influence layer; ii) the opinion formation and exchange on the communication layer, iii) the (possible) presence of individuals' existing prejudices, and iv) the individuals' tendency to act consistently with their opinion, respectively.
-Within this framework, individuals' decision making and opinion formation processes are inherently intertwined in a nontrivial fashion, capturing the complex social psychological evidence described in the above.
-Our model unifies the fields of opinion dynamics and collective decision making, by encompassing and generalizing the French-DeGroot~\cite{french1956_socialpower,degroot1974reaching} and the Friedkin-Johnsen~\cite{friedkin1990social,friedkin2011social_book} opinion dynamics models, and coordination games on networks~\cite{Jackson2015,ramazi2016networks,young2011dynamics,montanari2010spread_innovation}; these classical models are obtained with specific choices of the payoff function parameters.
+The first term comes from network coordination games~\cite{Jackson2015}, while the second and third come from the Friedkin-Johnsen model~\cite{friedkin1990social}.
+The fourth term, instead, couples an individual's action with their opinion, ensuring that an individual's decision-making and opinion formation processes are inherently intertwined in a nontrivial fashion as motivated in the above.